ArttuKuikka/Y2Sharp/README.md

 Fastest Youtube downloader api for C# using Y2Mate.com

-Created because i found all other youtube downloader apis were too slow for my need so i decided to create my own using the y2mate.com website.
+Created because i found all other youtube downloader apis were too slow for my needs so i decided to create my own using the y2mate.com website.

 Sample code